• Share this on:

 Use correct labelling and packaging

-Food imported into the EU must meet the legislation on food labelling.
+Food imported into the EU must comply with the legislation on food labelling.
 The label of bulk packaging must include:

-• Name and variety of product, for example “Curcuma longa”;
+• Name and variety of product, for example ‘Sunflower seeds’

-The lot identification number and the name and address of the manufacturer, packer, distributor or importer may be replaced by an identification mark.
-Labels can also include details such as brand, drying method, and harvest date.
-The batch details can also be included in the Technical Data Sheet.
+An identification mark can be used to replace the lot identification number and the name and address of the manufacturer, packer, distributor or importer.
+Labels can also include details such as brand, drying method and harvest date.
+The batch details can also be included in the technical data sheet.
 Novel food, organic food and genetically modified food require additional labelling.

 Figure 2: Business-to-business labelling